AG-Labs/timelineAnalyser/README.md

 Future work: provide a visualsation of % visited at varying granularity; heat map visulation; and suggested places to go based on furthest point from currently visited areas

+###Prerequisites
+A copy of your Google Maps KML data is required.
+This can be found in the management section of your Google account, [Google Takeout](https://takeout.google.com/settings/takeout).
+I dont believe Android collects this data by default anymore due to data protection but can be easily turned on to passively collect GPS information from your device.
+My data stretches back to 2014.

 ## Authors

 * **Andrew Godley** - *All Work* - [AG Labs](https://github.com/AG-Labs)